Wrike: presentation, uses and limits in 2026

 • full API integration,

 Wrike has certain structural limitations depending on the use case.
-Its cost can quickly increase with the addition of advanced features, which may not be suitable for small businesses or teams on tight budgets.
-The initial complexity for novice users may require an investment in training.
-In addition, data confidentiality depends on standard cloud service conditions, which may raise questions for highly sensitive projects.
+Its cost can rapidly increase with the addition of advanced features, which may not be suitable for small companies or teams on tight budgets.
+Initial complexity for novice users may require investment in training.
+In addition, data confidentiality depends on the cloud service's standard conditions, which may raise questions for highly sensitive projects.

-For very specific needs, other tools such as Asana, Trello, or Monday.com may be considered, particularly for simpler management or specific features not covered by Wrike.
+For very specific needs, other tools such as Asana, Trello or Monday.com may be considered, particularly for simpler management or specific functionalities not covered by Wrike.
 These alternatives offer different approaches, either more focused on simplicity or on specific integrations.

-The main compromise with Wrike is that it needs to be adapted to contexts where the complexity of the tool is justified, at the cost of an initial learning curve and a potentially high financial investment.
-It is therefore important to carefully assess your specific needs before committing.
+Wrike's main compromise lies in the need to adapt its use to contexts where the tool's complexity is justified, at the cost of an initial learning curve and a potentially high investment in terms of pricing.
+It is therefore important to assess precise needs before committing oneself.

 Is it reliable and secure?

-Wrike has a solid reputation for service stability and availability, with a professional cloud infrastructure that guarantees high performance.
-Security measures include data encryption in transit and at rest, as well as protocols that comply with international standards.
+Wrike enjoys a solid reputation for service stability and availability, with a professional cloud infrastructure guaranteeing a high level of performance.
+Security measures include encryption of data in transit and at rest, as well as protocols that comply with international standards.

-Data management complies with regulations such as the GDPR, ensuring strict adherence to confidentiality and user rights.
-Key security features include:
+Data management complies with regulations such as the RGPD, ensuring rigorous respect for confidentiality and user rights.
+Key security points include:

 • advanced TLS/SSL encryption,